inlets/inlets.dev/blog/_posts/2021-02-11-secure-letsencrypt-tunnel.md

 * 80 - to serve Let's Encrypt HTTP01 challenges
 * 443 - to serve your website or local application to users

-Note down the IP address of your exit-server and create a DNS A record in your DNS management tool
+Note down the IP address of your tunnel server and create a DNS A record in your DNS management tool

 ![DNS record](/images/2021-letsencrypt/adns.png)

 > Above: Creating the alexellis.inlets.dev subdomain in [Google Domains](https://domains.google.com/)

-Now download inlets 0.8.0 onto the server using `wget` or `curl` from the [releases page](https://github.com/inlets/inlets-pro/releases).
+Now download inlets onto the server using `wget` or `curl` from the [releases page](https://github.com/inlets/inlets-pro/releases).

 Your command will be slightly different to mine, but here's an example you can adapt: